 Submissions to the Events Program are free.
 If you are submitting events only (with no associated exhibition), please purchase a Capture membership ($20) to help support the Festival and cover submission costs.

 Do I have to be a Vancouver-based artist or gallery to submit to Capture?

 No!
 However, your exhibition or event must take place in Metro Vancouver during at least a portion of the month of April.

 Do I need to have a venue confirmed in order to submit?

-You can also look at previous editions of the Festival for venue ideas.
-You can see past editions of the Festival on the website by heading over to the Exhibitions page and selecting a year from the “View Past Festivals” drop-down menu below the map.
+Previous editions of the Festival may provide venue ideas.
+You can see past editions of the Festival on the website on the Exhibitions page by selecting a year from the “Past Festivals” drop-down menu below the map.

-The cost of mounting an exhibition varies greatly depending on the type of venue and format of the work.
+The costs of mounting an exhibition vary greatly, depending on the type of venue and format of the work.
 Likewise, the cost of hiring a venue varies greatly based on whether you choose to split sales with the venue or rent it outright.
 There may also be costs associated with marketing your exhibition if you choose to do so.
 Being part of Capture already garners exposure and public attention, so any additional marketing you do independently is entirely up to you.

 What are the benefits of participating in Capture?

 The Capture website includes all Festival activities, including every exhibition and event, along with a handy “My Itinerary” feature that allows visitors to plan what they’d like to see and share it with friends.

 The 2024 Capture Catalogue will feature Festival programming such as public art projects and exhibitions, along with editorial content.
 Thousands of copies are distributed around Greater Vancouver and are free of charge for festival goers.
 Every selected exhibition receives copies of the catalogue (number varies depending on size/accessibility of venue and availability of catalogues), as well as a Capture logo vinyl to clearly identify the exhibition is part of the Festival.